0E9B061F/scroll/README.md

 ## Backends

-Backends are locations where backups are stored. **scroll** supports multiple backend types; currently these are restic and rsync.
+Backends are locations where backups are stored. **scroll** supports multiple backend types; currently these are `snap` backends which use restic and `sync` backends. `sync` backends use rsync where available and robocopy under windows.
 When performing backup and restore operations the backend type determines which tool will be used.

 ### Type Syntax